kaby76/swigged.llvm/README.md

 While there are downloadables from LLVM.org (http://releases.llvm.org/download.html#5.0.1), these binaries do not contain the LLVM infrastructure that Swigged.LLVM can use.
-Swigged.LLVM is built with binaries built from a Git repository that is a clone of the LLVM git mirror.
-The cloned repository, located at [https://github.com/kaby76/llvm](https://github.com/kaby76/llvm), contains tags and binaries for LLVM-C.
+Swigged.LLVM is built with binaries built from [https://github.com/kaby76/llvm](https://github.com/kaby76/llvm), a clone of the LLVM repository, and contains tags, releases, and binaries for LLVM-C.
 The build scripts for LLVM itself are in Swigged.LLVM:
 [https://github.com/kaby76/swigged.llvm/tree/master/swigged-llvm/llvm](https://github.com/kaby76/swigged.llvm/tree/master/swigged-llvm/llvm).
 Cmake is used to create a release, and works on Windows and Ubuntu.
 What is delivered in Swigged.LLVM is a complete,